The 46 Biggest 2026 Home Decor Trends (Plus, 5 that are on their way out)

 • Kitchen trends for cabinets, backsplashes, lighting and more

-By materials, I mean things like trim and molding, tile, finishes etc. Here are some of the big things I’ve been seeing for this year!
+By materials, I mean things like trim and molding, wallpaper, tile, finishes etc. Here are some of the big things I’ve been seeing for this year.

-1. Color-washing, AKA Painting the ceiling, trim, and walls all one color
+1. Color-drenching, AKA Painting the ceiling, trim, and walls all one color

 All white rooms have given way to all sorts of saturation.
 And we’re not just talking deep-hued walls.
 Ceilings, trim, and window casings are getting a splash of color, too.
+This is called color-drenching, and it’s officially everywhere.
 So if you’re planning to paint this year, look up.
 Painting the ceiling could be a bold move that’ll bring your whole space into the now.

 Image via McGee & Co

-Speaking of saturation, it seems like we’ve done a total 180 on the all-white walls trend.
-Home color trends are leaning towards moody, mid-tone wall colors that are dark, but not too dark.
+Home color trends are leaning towards moody and mid-tone wall colors that are dark, but not too dark.

-Some of my favorite mid-tone paint colors right now include Benjamin Moore Finnie Gray, Farrow & Ball Treron, Farrow & Ball Barrow Blue, and Benjamin Moore Wales Gray.
+Some of my favorite mid-tone paint colors right now include Benjamin Moore Finnie Gray, Sherwin Williams Bracing Blue, Farrow & Ball Treron, Farrow & Ball Light Blue, and Benjamin Moore Wales Gray.

 My front entryway

 Shiplap spurned an interest in wall paneling and trim years ago, and since then the look has evolved to more traditional styles like picture-frame molding and elaborate crown molding, and the farmhouse-inspired board-and-batten paneling (like in my entry above).
 I love this look because it makes an entire room feel more bespoke.
-Long live trimwork.
+Long live trimwork and detail.

 Image via Burbidge & Son